TechnicalInterviewPrep/urlShortener/README.md

 *Q: How many requests per month does the system need to be able to handle?*
 *A: Assume that it's not going to be in the top 3 url shortening services, but it will be in the top 10.*

-Since Twitter is one of the main drivers of short urls, a good way to come up with a rough estimate for monthly traffic is to base your numbers off of Twitter's monthly traffic.
+Since Twitter is one of the main drivers of short url usage, a good way to come up with an estimate for your monthly traffic is to base your numbers off of Twitter's monthly traffic.

 We know that Twitter users generate 500 million tweets/day => 15B tweets/month
 Let's assume that 5-10% of tweets use a shortened url